 Signs of Papaya Damping off Problems

 Once you have a seedling with noticeable signs of damping off, it will be too late for that little sprout.
-But you will know you have it in the soil and can take steps to prevent future papaya seedling death.
+You will know you have it in the soil and can take steps to prevent future papaya seedling death.

 First, you will see water-soaked areas on the stem, especially near the soil line.
 Then the seedling will begin to wilt, and it will rapidly dry out and collapse.